Ya-Foo/QR-register/README.md

 3. If it is your first time running, a Google sign-in prompt may open.
 Make sure to sign in with the account that has access to your attendance spreadsheet.

-4. As one scan their QR, a green frame will be drawn around it if login successful as well as their identifier appearing in green underneath.
+4. As one scans their QR, a green frame will be drawn around it if login is successful as well as their identifier appearing in green underneath.
   ![successful scan](images/scanSuccess.jpg)

 5. Once all the delegates have registered, close the window then wait for the program to sync the data with the Google Sheets.